HPrinz/sketch-recognition/README.md

 The implementation of the SVM is based on the exercise code providede by [Prof. Dr.-Ing.
 Kristian Hildebrand](http://hildebrand.beuth-hochschule.de/#/)

 The SVM approach is described in [How Do Humans Sketch Objects?
 (Eitz et al. 2012)](http://cybertron.cg.tu-berlin.de/eitz/projects/classifysketch/)

+The CNN approach is described in [Sketch-a-Net that Beats Humans (Yu et al. 2015)](https://arxiv.org/pdf/1501.07873.pdf)